trieb-work/helm-charts/README.md

 AWS_BUCKET
 ```

-If you want to install a postgres DB together with strapi, just set:
+If you want to install a postgres DB together with strapi, just add:
 ```
-postgresql.enabled=true
+--set postgresql.enabled=true
 ```

 Installation: